RickPerix/strictcraft/SECURITY.md

 |   Lastest Versions   | ✅ :white_check_mark: |
 |    Older Versions    | ❌ :x:                |

 StrictCraft receives security updates with every new stable release.
-Very old versions will no longer receive fixes or improvements..
+Very old versions will no longer receive fixes or improvements.

 To ensure full functionality and maximum security, always keep StrictCraft updated to the latest version.